ldkngan/Python_E-Wallet_Transaction_And_Payment_Analysis/README.md

 Several products (including the highest-volume product) are not assigned to any team, indicating data governance and ownership issues that can distort performance evaluation.

 ### 📌 3.
 Find the team has had the lowest performance (lowest volume) since Q2.2023.
 Find the category that contributes the least to that team.
+**Business Objective:** Identify underperforming teams and categories to support targeted performance reviews, strategic realignment, and more effective allocation of business resources.

 In [12]:
 ```python
 # Find the team has had the lowest performance (lowest volume) since Q2.2023.